Anxiety is a common disorder that occurs in people of all age groups due to many factors from daily routine stress factors to phobia and fears.

 Separation anxiety is a not so common yet a very serious anxiety disorder that affects children and young adolescents as a result from separation or impending separation from the child’s attachment to his close family member, caretaker or the like.
 Normally, this affects an individual over a period of at least 4 weeks.

-Derealization is a change in an individual’s experience of the environment, where the world around him/her feels or seems unfamiliar and unreal while depersonalization is a change in a person’s self-awareness such as feeling of detachment from his own experience, with the self, the body and mind.
+Derealization is a change in an individual’s experience of the environment, where the world around him/her feels or seems unfamiliar and unreal while depersonalization is a change in a person’s self-awareness such as the feeling of detachment from his own experience, with the self, the body and mind.

 Can Anxiety Disorders Be Treated?